How to Subdivide Property: The Major Subdivision Process

 - A completed Final Plat application signed by the current property owner

 - Fifteen check prints of the Final Plat for review (only one copy if submitted electronically through e-plans)

-- the Final Plat fee
+- the Final Plat see fee schedule

 - all recording fees